Universal541/brianreymore/src/content/essays/the-man-who-never-swore-and-the-bastard-who-saved-your-life.md

 The goal is to become more honest about what civility can and cannot accomplish.

-Because morality and etiquette make an interesting Venn diagram precisely because they are not the same thing.
+Because morality and etiquette make an interesting Venn diagram precisely because they're not the same thing.

 One teaches us how to behave in polite company.